-Any applicants currently designated as high risk by another federal grant making agency must disclose that status.
+Applicants that are currently designated high risk by another federal grant making agency must disclose that status.
 This includes any status requiring additional oversight by the federal agency due to past programmatic or financial concerns.
-If an applicant is designated high risk by another federal grant making agency, you must email the following information to OJPComplianceReporting@usdoj.gov at the time of application submission:
+If an applicant is designated high risk by another federal grant making agency, the applicant must email the following information to OJPComplianceReporting@usdoj.gov at the time of application submission: